Sumukha09/Appointment_Booking_Chatbot/README.md

 Add necessary variables
 EMAIL_USER=Your gmail
-EMAIL_PASS=go to your gamil and find for app security and obtain a unique password PORT=3000
+EMAIL_PASS=go to your gamil and find for app passwords and create a new app name and then obtain a unique password PORT= your port number Example 3000 NODE_ENV=development
-NODE_ENV=development
 EMAIL_FROM_NAME="Medical Referral System"